How To Upload File To Azure Blob Storage

 azcopy copy 'C:\azcopy\Testing\testing.txt' 'https://Demoaccount.blob.core.windows.net/test1'

-Once you execute the above command, it will show you the message in the command prompt that “Final Job status: Completed”.
+Once you run the command above, it will display the message “Final Job status: Completed” in the command prompt.

 azcopy copy "<Your folder location in your local path>" 'https://<your storage account name>.blob.core.windows.net/<container>' --recursive